Last updated: What is CIAM in 2023: Benefits, security features, build vs buy decision

 These capabilities became more critical during the global pandemic, which forced brands to go digital in a hurry.

-Essential features of a customer identity and access management (CIAM) solution
+Essential features of a CIAM solution

 If you’re in the market for a CIAM solution or software, look for the following foundational features: